BestTimesToVisit.com Logo

 Uber/DiDi

-Ride-sharing apps are widely available and often the most convenient option for door-to-door service, especially for tourists.
-They offer a good balance of cost and comfort, particularly for trips to and from the airport or late-night travel.
+Ride-sharing apps like Uber and DiDi are widely available and often the most convenient option for door-to-door service, especially at night or when traveling with luggage.
+They offer a good balance of cost and comfort.

 Tip:Always confirm the license plate and driver's name match the app before getting in.
-Drivers may not always speak fluent English, so having your destination written down or on your phone is helpful.
-Surge pricing can occur during peak times.
+Drivers may not always speak fluent English, so having your destination address written down or on your phone is helpful.
+Surge pricing can occur during peak times, so check alternatives if prices seem too high.

 Public Buses (Gua-guas)